Nachimak28/awesome-list-of-awesomes/README.md

 The topics are relevant to Data lifecycle, Machine Learning, Deep learning research and some distributed computing.

 Note: Not all of these links are actively maintained but some of them may serve as good starting points.
+There are multiple lists for certain topics which may or may not have common links, I have added them with a serial number under the topic in no particular order.

 # Topic wise ML and DL research